PuceBaboon/ESP8266-AIT-T5/FreeBSD_Start/README.md

 in Unix "epoch" format to the topic "TIME/Epoch".
 The delay between publications is settable (the default is 10 seconds).

-The timestamp is published using the "retain" flag, which means that any client coming back on-line (for instance, from a deep-sleep) will receive the most recent timestamp immediately after (re-)subscribing to the topic, instead of having to wait
+The timestamp is published using the "retain" flag, so that any client coming back on-line (for instance, from a deep-sleep) will receive the most recent timestamp immediately after (re-)subscribing to the topic, instead of having to wait